 The Hummingbird Effect with Wendy Coulter

 In this episode, Wendy Coulter explores the hidden power of branding through the concept of the Hummingbird Effect, which posits that small innovations in branding can lead to significant results.
-Wendy is joined by Cyndy Yu Robinson, Executive Director of Cramden Institute, and Hannah Jernigan from Hummingbird Creative Group.
+Wendy is joined by Cyndy Yu Robinson, Executive Director of Kramden Institute, and Hanna Jernigan from Hummingbird Creative Group.
 Cindy shares her career journey, the importance of audience segmentation in their marketing efforts, and how seemingly small branding changes have led to big wins for Cramden.
 They talk about digital equity, sustainability, the social impact of e-waste management, and the importance of core values in shaping organizational culture.
 The conversation highlights the importance of inclusive storytelling, innovation in marketing, and the benefits of slowing down to enhance strategic focus.

 00:00 Introduction to Brand Building